SchwarzIT/onyx/apps/docs/src/packages/storybook-utils.md

 - Improved controls (sorting and expanded controls so descriptions etc. are also shown in a single story)
 - Improved Vue-specific code highlighting (e.g. using `@` instead of `v-on:`)
 - Setup for dark mode (including docs page).
 Requires addon [`storybook-dark-mode`](https://storybook.js.org/addons/storybook-dark-mode) to be enabled in .storybook/main.ts file
+- Custom Storybook theme using Onyx colors (light and dark mode)
 - Support for setting the light/dark mode when Storybook is embedded as an iframe (via query parameter, e.g. `?theme=dark`).
 - Configure viewports / breakpoints as defined by Onyx